ArnaudBannier/s2/README.md

 ---

+## Live Demo

+A demonstration of the generated site is available at: [https://arnaudbannier.github.io/s2/](https://arnaudbannier.github.io/s2/).

+---

 ## Installation

 Make sure you have Node.js installed on your system.
 Then, navigate to the `s2` directory and run: